-For application and fee information, contact OCCI Admissions at 541-888-7195.
+For application and fee information, contact OCCI Admissions at 541-888-7309.

 Students must complete a minimum of 72 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses must be completed with a grade of 'C' or better.
-One course must be completed at Southwestern before the Certificate of Completion Baking and Pastry Arts is awarded
+Twelve (12) credits must be completed at Southwestern before the Certificate of Completion is awarded.